MBA Through The GMAT Scores

 - The four GMAT Scores–

-In order to understand how to achieve high MBA GMAT scores, it is necessary to understand the GMAT test pattern and GMAT scores.
+In order to understand how to achieve high scores, it is necessary to understand the test pattern and scores.
 The GMAT consists of three sections – verbal section, quantitative section and analytical writing assessment section.
 The verbal and quantitative sections consist of multiple choice questions and each question carries a different score depending on its level of difficulty.
 A candidate who has taken the GMAT will receive four scores as follows:

 - Quantitative sub score